ConorDoran/ConorDoran/README.md

 Create music and learn piano with [KeyCraft](https://www.keycraft.org/).
 A DAW I made for piano players.

-## 🌎 Worldboard | Historical, economic and political data.
+## 🌎 Worldboard | Historical, political, and economic data.

 Understand the trends of history with [Worldboard](https://).
 A platform I made for global analytics and data collection.